Track changes in Excel (Table of Contents)

 - If in case the changes are highlighted on a new sheet, then the sheet by the name of “History” will get auto-deleted once the file is saved.

 This has been a guide to Track changes in Excel.
-Here we discuss the Track changes in Excel and how to use the Track changes in Excel along with practical examples and downloadable excel template.
+Here we discuss the Track changes and how to use the Track changes in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –